-The Managing Team started off the year strong by welcoming fifty-two 2L Staff Editors to the Journal.
+The Managing Team started off the year strong by welcoming fifty-six 2L Staff Editors to the Journal.
 We have also hosted a variety of successful events this year including the annual HLJ Day Orientation.

 We are very pleased with the quality of submissions the Journal has received so far, and as a result, the article selection process is almost complete for the year.
 We are also happy to announce that we have selected a total of nine student-written Notes that will be published throughout Volume 72.

 We are now hard at work planning this year’s Fall Alumni Mixer and facilitating more fundraising efforts to improve the overall operations of the Journal.
 We want to express our gratitude to all alumni who have remained involved with HLJ throughout the years — the Journal would not be successful without our strong alumni network!

 - Tyler Runsten – Executive Articles Editor

 - Clare Moran – Executive Production Editor

 - Oliver Hamilton – Executive Notes Editor

 - Robert Wu – Executive SCOCA Blog Editor

 Subscribe to Our Newsletter